 Lake Norman across the state is known for its beauty.
-We are genuinely lucky to live here with such a stunning backyard.
-And we have to preserve and keep it as great as we found it.
+We are lucky to live here with such a stunning backyard, so we should preserve the beauty of this land and take good care of it.
+It is important that we keep it as great as we found it!
 Even if you’re visiting from out of town, we would love your help in keeping Lake Norman beautiful.
 Whether you’re out boating, fishing, hiking, or camping, together we can protect nature's space from impacts created by trash, overuse, or harming wildlife.
 Read on to see what's happening in Lake Norman and how you can help!

 Davidson Land Conservancy